metabase/metabase/docs/administration-guide/data-permissions.md

 **Granular access** allows administrators to explicitly set data access to tables or schemas within a database, with "data access" here meaning the ability to create questions using the graphical query builder.
 In practice, this means that:

-- Admins can set the groups access to individual tables to either **Unrestricted**, **No self-service**, or **Sandboxed** access.
+- Admins can set the group's access to individual tables to either **Unrestricted**, **No self-service**, or **Sandboxed** access.
 - If a new table gets added to this database in the future, the group won't get access to that new table.
 An administrator would need to explicitly grant access to that table.

 ### No self-service access

-**No self-service** prevents people in a group from creating new ad hoc queries or questions based on this data, or from seeing this data in the Browse Data screen.
-Groups with this level of access can still see saved questions and charts based on this data in Collections they have access to.
+**No self-service** prevents people in a group from using the graphical query builder to create new questions that query that database, or from seeing this database in the Browse Data section of your Metabase.
+Groups with No self-service access can still see saved questions that query this data if they 1) have access to the appropriate collection, and 2) aren't in a group with [blocked access](#block-access) to the database.

 ### Block access